Steairy/Chess-Bitboard-Movegen/README.md

 To quickly find the UCI equivalent of a move, use board.moveToUCI(uint32_t move).
 To find the encoded version of a UCI move, use board.moveFromUCI(std::string move)

-To see if currently in check, you can look at the board.inCheck variable
+To see if a move is check, you can use the isMoveCheck(uint32_t move) function